xCykrix/githooked/.github/PULL_REQUEST_TEMPLATE.md

 I tested this PR by ... (description of testing methods)

+## Checklist Test Integrity

 - [ ] Tests passed with no modification.
 - [ ] Tests passed with modification.
 - [ ] Tests are not currently passing.
 - [ ] Tests need to be added to exist for the case covered in this issue.

-## Checklist for Integrity
+## Checklist Code Integrity

 - [ ] The changes follow the style guidelines defined in the project.
-- [ ] I have performed a self-review of my code, including testing intentionally incorrect information.
+- [ ] I have performed a self-review of my code, including testing intentionally incorrect states and information.
 - [ ] I have commented my code, particularly in hard to understand or complex areas.
 - [ ] The changes have not generated any new errors or warning by